aduffy70/Protocols/CTAB_DNA_extraction-Sphagnum.md

 1. Transfer balanced racks immediately to the Genogrinder and construct the “sandwich” with the top rubber gasket directly against the caps of the tubes (i.e. no box lid!!).
 Grind at the 1X setting, speed 500 for 1-1/2 minutes.
 Check that tissue is fully ground--regrind as needed.

 ## Extracting with CTAB isolation buffer
 1. Back in the Shaw lab, in the hood, add B-mercaptoethanol to the warm CTAB buffer+PVP40 to complete the CTAB isolation buffer.
 1. Add 500µl CTAB isolation buffer to each sample.
 You can use the 1250 multichannel pipette for this.
 1. Hold caps closed and vortex well to get the powdered tissue mixed with the extraction buffer.
 Incubate the crude extract in a 60C water bath for 60 min.
 Place weighted lid on top of capped tubes to prevent opening during the incubation.
 Hold caps closed and gently mix by inverting every 20-30 minutes during the incubation.
-1. During the 60 min incubation, prepare 200uL wide-cut tips and label a new set of collection tubes.
+1. During the 60 min incubation, prepare 200uL wide-cut tips, label a new set of collection tubes, and prepare 24:1 Chloroform:Isoamyl alcohol.
 1. Remove tubes from hot water bath without dislodging the weight holding the caps on.
 Blot any moisture from the tops of the tubes.
+1. Turn off hot water bath.

 ## Removal of proteins with chloroform:isoamyl alcohol